kiranpoojary/lambda-local-testing/README.md

-# Lambda Template For Local Testing and Debugging
+# Lambda Boilerplate For Local Testing and Debugging

 ## Overview